Design Fundamentals of Erosion & Sediment Control Measures for Construction Activities

 Dr. Michael Perez is an Assistant Professor in the Department of Civil Engineering at Auburn University.
 He has been working in the stormwater management area since 2012 through research and consulting projects with the Alabama, Georgia, Iowa, Minnesota, Nebraska, North Carolina, and Ohio DOTs.
 His expertise is in large-scale performance based testing, having designed and conducted experiments evaluating storm drain inlet protection, ditch checks, sediment basins, sediment barriers, rolled erosion control products, and surface skimmers at the Auburn University - Erosion and Sediment Control Testing Facility.
 In addition, he has developed post-construction stormwater management design guidance and tools for the Georgia and Nebraska DOTs.
 Dr. Perez has published over 20 journal articles and conference papers and has delivered dozens of technology transfer and continuing education seminars in the construction and post-construction stormwater management field.
 He currently serves as the chair of the standards and practices committee for the International Erosion Control Association.
 He is also a Certified Professional in Erosion and Sediment Control (CPESC) and is an Iowa Certified SWPPP Designer and Inspector.

-Dr. Wesley Zech is currently a Professor in the Department of Civil, Construction, and Environmental Engineering and serves as the Director of Civil Engineering Construction Management.
+Dr. Wesley Zech is currently a Professor and Interim Chair in the Department of Civil, Construction, and Environmental Engineering and also serves as the Director of Civil Engineering Construction Management.
 Prior to his appointment with the University of Alabama Birmingham, he was the Brasfield and Gorrie Professor of Construction Engineering and Management at Auburn University.
 He earned a B.S.
 (1999), M.E.
 (2000), and a Ph.D.
 (2004) from the University at Buffalo in Western, NY.
-He was employed at Auburn University since 2004 and has conducted external research in collaboration with the Alabama Department of Transportation (ALDOT) that led to the development of the Auburn University Erosion and Sediment Control Testing Facility (AU-ESCTF).
+He was employed at Auburn University since 2004 and has conducted external research in collaboration with the Alabama Department of Transportation (ALDOT) that led to the development of the Auburn University Stormwater Research Facility.
 His research has focused on the evaluation of silt fence tieback practices, the use of polyacrylamide as an erosion and sediment control measure, the performance evaluation of various hydromulches, performance evaluation of various ditch checks and inlet protection measures, assessing the in-field performance characteristics of sediment basins constructed in Alabama, and characterizing post construction runoff control from construction.
 Many of the research results from these efforts have been adopted as standard erosion and sediment control practices used on highway construction projects in the state of Alabama.

 Wesley Donald, Ph.D.

-Dr. Wesley Donald is currently a Research Fellow in the Department of Civil Engineering at Auburn University.
-Dr. Donald received a Bachelors, Masters, and Doctoral degrees in Civil Engineering from Auburn University.
+Dr. Wesley Donald is currently a Research Fellow in the Department of Civil and Environmental Engineering at Auburn University.
+Dr. Donald received his Bachelor, Master, and Doctoral degrees in Civil Engineering from Auburn University.
 The focus of his doctoral research was on the use of ditch check practices in channelized flow for controlling erosion on highway construction sites.
 Dr. Donald has performed research in ditch check practices; has researched sediment barriers in sheet flow applications for evaluating ALDOT sediment barrier practices; has evaluated catch basin inserts for urban runoff applications; and has assisted in the testing of inlet protection practices.
-Currently Dr. Donald is overseeing the testing of erosion control products under simulated rainfall conditions.
-Dr. Donald also provides training in erosion and sediment control technologies to industry practitioners; and is instructing undergraduate and graduate students in Introduction to Engineering, Construction Engineering and Management, Project Estimating, and Erosion and Sediment Control Technologies in Construction.
+Currently Dr. Donald is overseeing the testing of erosion control products under simulated rainfall conditions, vegetated buffer equivalents for sediment barrier practices, using UAVs for vegetation density measurements, using flocculants to enhance and improve sediment control devices in construction, and optimizing sediment basin performance for limited right of way projects.
+Dr. Donald also provides training in erosion and sediment control technologies to industry practitioners; and is instructing undergraduate and graduate students in courses related to Civil, Environmental, and Construction Engineering.